 Switzerland’s Glacier Express from incomparable Zermatt to glamorous St Moritz is one of, if not the World’s most scenic alpine rail journeys.
 It’s a must do experience in any season, but for skiers winter is obviously the best time to hop on board for the trip of a lifetime.

 It’s a great start or finish to a Swiss snow trip, or as an in between, and not just from Zermatt to St Moritz.
 Why not stop at other classic areas like Andermatt?
 Our view of Andermatt while crossing the highest point of the journey over the 2,033m Oberalp Pass sure made us want to come back and try it on our next Swiss ski trip, and that was just the largest of numerous ski areas you pass along the way, big and small.
 I wanted to hop off numerous times, it reels like you can just jump out the panoramic windows.

 We started from Zermatt, having checked our ski and boot bags in and got our SWISS boarding passes for the flight home from Zurich at the station the night before (it costs CHF 22 per bag, well worth it), so we travelled with just our carry on bags.

-So I hadn’t had much chance to check out the views as the road demands attention, so winding down past waterfalls, old farmhouses, historic villages and of course glimpsing ever present towering peaks made life easy.
+So I hadn’t had too much chance to check out the views as the roads demand your attention.
+It was a nice change to be on a train, winding down past waterfalls, old farmhouses, historic villages and of course glimpsing ever present towering peaks made life easy.
 Good coffee, a nice lunch, and a well earned beer in the afternoon helped.

 The route takes you over the watershed between two of Europe’s greatest river systems, the Rhône and Rhine, and past the headwaters of both.

-We didn’t have time to go all the way to St Moritz, changing at Chur for a Zurich express that gave us a few hours to check out the old city and shops there, including the market in the station, before the short trip to the airport.
+Thanks to checking the ski bags in at Zermatt we have a few hours to check out the fascinating old city and shops there, including the fascinating market in the station, before the short trip to the airport.